 The core of the band.
 This was taken shortly before Vern Cochrane and Jenny Holland joined, From left to right: DJ, Steve Moorby, Keith Washington, Robin Stone.

 Apart from a couple of quirky arrangements, our material was still all self-written.
 Keith and Robin provided the bulk of the songs, with Robin using some lyrics by me.
 Within a week or two of Steve’s joining Tintagel, I gave him the words of a song I’d just written.
 Called Drunk in a Gale, it depicted via a series of vaguely apocalyptic images the existential distress that was at the centre of so many songs at that time.
 The melody and arrangement that Steve provided fitted the narrative perfectly – in fact, arguably, it lent a dignity to the somewhat overwrought words that they didn’t really merit!
-And from that point a creative deal was sealed and the nomenclature ‘Moorby/Jones’ appeared at the bottom of a rising pile of typed-out manuscripts.
+And from that point a creative deal was sealed and the nomenclature ‘Moorby/Jones’ appeared for the first (but very much not the last) time at the bottom of a rising pile of typed-out manuscripts.